CarlaBrtl/CarND-Advanced-Lane-Lines/README.md

   * Detect the line pixels to get the lane boundary
   * Warp the lane boundary on the original picture

+All the code for this pipeline is in `find_lanes.py`

 TODO Add a note on the curvature and all
 TODO explain each  steps